xiejw/tmp/mps/readme.md

 See https://github.com/xiejw/y/blob/main/doc/sop.md#libtorch for set up.

+TODO: the metal shader version got started.
+It is developed under the `mps_obj` folder and not yet done.

 ### Benchmark PyTorch on macOS

 This test is checking the performance with pytorch (arm64 + mps)